LuisFungLung/fictional-university-wp/README.md

-You need to install wordpress first and then add the files here.
+You need to install wordpress first and then add these files to the wp-content folder.